ene-h/Ken3S/src/site/notes/Matchups/Dudley.md

 	- Maybe try stand strong whiffpunish, or buffer the qcfs and raw shippu it
 	- If they're constantly doing it, you don't really have to worry about reacting to it, just walk up and low forward him, he pushes button, he gets hit
 	- If you want to push a button to contest the space, Ken's far fierce is probably pretty good and prevents Dudley from jumping much
+- You can shippu when you block a normal xx ducking

 > [!danger]- Raw Shippu punish
 > ###### (Almost all of Dudley's normals are plus)